 The Most Successful WRC Cars

-Rallying is one of the oldest motorsport forms, it can be traced back to the origins of motorsport, including the world's first known motor race; the 1894 Paris–Rouen Horseless Carriage Competition (Concours des Voitures sans Chevaux).
+Rallying is one of the oldest motorsport forms.
+It can be traced back to the origins of motorsport, including the world's first known motor race; the 1894 Paris–Rouen Horseless Carriage Competition (Concours des Voitures sans Chevaux).
 The first competition known to use the word "rally", was the 1911 Monaco Rally.
-Even though rallying started early on the twentieth century, the World Rally Championship was only created in 1973.
+Even though rallying started early in the twentieth century, the World Rally Championship was only created in 1973.

 11. Citroën DS3 WRC - 26 Wins